-MEMORANDUM Health, Wellness and Accessibility Services Letter of Accommodation FROM: LOA Provider RE: Academic Accommodations for Alex
+MEMORANDUM Health, Wellness and Accessibility Services Letter of Accommodation FROM: LOA Provider RE: Test - Letter of Accommodations

 The above-named student is registered with the Health, Wellness and Accessibility Services office.
 Our office operates under the guidelines set both by the Accommodation Policy and the Human Rights Code.